prafullD74/Shell-scripting/Loops-LoopControl.md

 - A loop that executes forever without terminating executes for an infinite number of times.
 For this reason, such loops are called infinite loops.
 2. Break Statement
   - The break statement is used to terminate the execution of the entire loop, after completing the execution of all of the lines of code up to the break statement.
 It then steps down to the code following the end of the loop.
+  - Stopping a loop when a condition is met
   ```bash
   #!/bin/bash
   echo "--- Example of 'break' ---"